skip to main content

 Hoops in Parks in Flaxmere parks!

-"Once both new courts are completed most of Flaxmere will be just a 10-minute walk from a brand-new full-sized basketball court; quicker if you are on a bike," said Hastings District councillor (Flaxmere) Henare O'Keefe.
+The Flaxmere Park court was opened in December 2021, and the Len Harlen Park court refurbishment completed in May 2022.
+With the new courts completed most of Flaxmere is now just a 10-minute walk from a brand-new full-sized basketball court; quicker if you are on a bike.

 Community Consultation